Skip to content

 The three phases of fitness

-All horses are individuals with differing requirements and this is a general timeline and guidance only.
-If you have any concerns about progressing your horse to the next fitness phase, keep them at their current workload until you are satisfied they are coping.
+All horses are individuals with different requirements and the information below provides a general timeline and guidance only.
+If you’ve any concerns about progressing your horse to the next fitness phase, keep them at their current workload until you’re satisfied they’re coping.
 If your horse has been off work due to an injury, follow advice from your vet for their rehabilitation.

-• Hardening off- gradual controlled exercise to strengthen the soft tissue.
+• Gradual controlled exercise to strengthen the soft tissue

-20 minutes’ walk work, moving in straight lines on a level surface.
+• Week one: Walk work for 20 minutes, moving in straight lines on a level surface.

 • Improve basic fitness and strength